 Put a small saucepan on a low heat, add the maple syrup, treacle, sugar, ginger and cinnamon with 4 tablespoons of water and combine with a wooden spoon.
 Keep stirring until the mixture boils.

 Dust your work surface and rolling pin with flour, then roll the dough out to about 5mm thick.

 Using a sharp knife, cut out pieces for your house.
 You’ll need six pieces, in three different shapes measuring: sides: 20cm x 14cm; roof: 21cm x 7cm; gable ends: 10cm (base) x 14cm (outer sides) x 18cm (apex).
 Any scraps can be pressed together and rolled out for the next pieces.

-Place your house pieces on the tray, leaving a 1cm gap between them.
-Bake in the oven for 12–15 minutes, or until golden and slightly darker around the edges.
+Place your house pieces onto the tray, leaving a 1cm gap between them.
+Bake in the oven for 12 to 15 minutes, or until golden and slightly darker around the edges.

-Let the gingerbread cool completely before icing.
-Whisk your egg whites to stiff peaks then, while whisking, gradually mix in the icing sugar till you have a dense stiff meringue.
+Whisk the egg whites to stiff peaks then, while whisking, gradually mix in the icing sugar till you have a dense stiff meringue.
 Use this to glue your gingerbread pieces together.

 Decorate with sweets, using more of the icing as glue, then very lightly dust with glitter for sparkly snow.